DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_DIY.md

 ####The Content

-As stated in the introduction of this section a large part of an EPUB is a collection of HTML files, often interlinked.
-The process of creating the pages for an EPUB is similar to building a website, but with the particular limitations of e-readers in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here]().
+As stated in the introduction of this section a large part of an epub is a collection of HTML files which are often interlinked.
+The process of creating the pages of an epub is similar to building a website, but with the particular limitations of e-readers in mind - limited support for rich media, colour, etc. An overview of the limitations can [be found here]().
 Pages should be written in XHTML, a variant of HTML which was created to make HTML more extensible and increase the interoperability with other data formats.
 Cascading Style Sheets (CSS) may freely be used, though a lot of e-readers ignore or do not parse many of the style definitions.

 ####Packaging

 Creating an .epub file is as simple as selecting both the *META-INF* and *OEBPS* directories and the *mimetype* file and creating a ZIP archive.
-This may be done by using the built-in archive utility of the operating system, or an external program like *The Unarchiver* (Mac) or WinZip (Windows) or a special purpose utility.[^epub-zip-unzip] Some of these programs create unnecessary (hidden) files inside the archive which might invalidate your EPUB.
+This may be done by using the built-in archive utility of the operating system, or an external program like *The Unarchiver* (Mac) or WinZip (Windows) or a special purpose utility.[^epub-zip-unzip] Some of these programs create unnecessary (hidden) files inside the archive which might invalidate your epub.
 Most e-readers will safely ignore extraneous files, though parse the document properly.
-Validation of EPUBs can be done online using the [EPUB Validator](http://validator.idpf.org) or [a desktop application](http://www.pagina-online.de/produkte/epub-checker/).
+Validation of epubs can be done online using the [EPUB Validator](http://validator.idpf.org) or [a desktop application](http://www.pagina-online.de/produkte/epub-checker/).
 The .zip extension of the archive may then be renamed to .epub.
-This file can then be opened in an e-reader like Calibre, iBooks or similar applications.
+This file can then be opened in an e-reader like Calibre, iBooks or similar applications.<!--mischien nog even uitleggen wat dat valideren dan is en waarom het er toe doet?--/>

 [^epub-standard]: [http://www.idpf.org/epub/30/spec/epub30-ocf.html](http://www.idpf.org/epub/30/spec/epub30-ocf.html)